Motlatsi-Elliot/Myth_Match/README.md

 MythMatch is a Native android app designed to dertemine if a given statement is a Life Hack or just an Urban Myth, It does this using the flashcards that contains differents statements that will either be a life hack or a Myth

 # How the App Works
-The app has 4 Screens That the user will move throuh as the use the App
+The app has 4 Screens That the user will move throuh as they use the App

 ### SCREEN 1 - WELCOME SCREEN